 The second, international group is named the Ex-Religious Discussion Group and is a public Facebook group.
 The aim of this discussion group is to provide a wider forum for people who have left their religion or are leaving their religion.
 In this broader forum, members can discuss openly with other apostates around the world their experiences, challenges and opportunities for finding meaning and purpose in a godless world.
 Unlike the Meetup group, conversations in this group are visible to the world.

-We meet in Melbourne monthly, with a mix of talks and discussions and casual social events.
-Recent talks included ‘Meaning in a World without God’, ‘Living within a “Chosen” Sect’, ‘Sunday Assembly: A Non-religious Alternative to Church’ and ‘Reproductive Coercion and Religion’.
+We meet in Melbourne and online regularly, with a mix of talks and discussions and casual social events.
+Recent talks included ‘Religious Trauma: Making Sense of Existence’ and ‘Ask Me Any Question: Humanist’.
 Our talks are casual affairs, with many run in an engaging Q&A format.
 Questions and discussion are always actively encouraged.

-Every couple of months, we like to let our hair down with a casual social get-together.
-We’ve enjoyed sharing a meal and drink in a Vegetarian Restaurant, went to see an engaging movie and met at a local pub for lots of chatting and friendship-making.
+Every so often, we like to let our hair down with a casual social get-together.
+We’ve enjoyed sharing a meal and drink in a cafe by the lake and in the botanical gardens, and went to see an engaging movie.

 To ensure the effective functioning of the Melbourne Meetup group, we expect members to reflect the following behaviours: